Wolf Guy: 2007 version plot

 Inugami's pacifism against Haguro's gang starts to gain attention throughout the school, both among the students and the school staff.
 School President and Vice President, Shirou Kouda and Noriko Kimura, along with Aoshika-san urges Inugami to speak out against Haguro's gang.
 Inugami refuses to speak because he believes their cause is useless.
 Aoshika-san later meets reporter Jin who warns her to stay away from Inugami but she is already falling in love with her student.
 As revenge for the younger twin brother, Older twin Kuroda gathers gangsters under Haguro's name to kill Inugami.
 For this offense, Haguro severs his pinky.
 Having heard from a witness on television that Inugami's "mutt" wound is gone, he asks Chiba and Ryuuko to investigate.

 To push Kuroda even further, Haguro kills the comatose younger twin brother with the older twin brother's knowledge and then supplies him with guns and grenades to go after Inugami.
 During a school conference with media, Inugami has lectures the media along with students and staff as sheep.
-The school is then under attack by Kuroda who open fired on everyone before Inugami kills him with his own grenade.
+The school is then under attack by Kuroda who opened fire on everyone before Inugami kills him with his own grenade.
 Despite winning, he is overcome with guilt for not being able to prevent the school shooting from happening.
 He is later stalked by Haguro but leaves to watch as Haguro is hunted down by other assassins.
 Once taking care of them, Inugami scares Haguro with his werewolf form, hoping that he would stay away.
 Haguro sees that the wound "mutt" is longer on his back, but Chiba reported otherwise.
 This only caused Haguro to have an epiphany instead.
 Days after students returned to school, Haguro creates another mass shooting, hoping to get Inugami's attention.
 He then confronts Chiba who lied about Inugami's scar and violently tortured him before leaving him for dead at a hospital.
 Inugami, who found him, offers his blood as transfusion but Chiba did not survive.
 Later, he is revived by Inugami's blood and chases after Haguro.
 A large fiery battle ensues at Bay Bridge where Chiba had metamorphosed into a deformed monster, but Haguro eventually kills him by decapitation.
 After winning this battle, Haguro's ego becomes inflated and he kidnaps Ryuuko as bait to lure Inugami to him.
 After being tortured, Ryuuko instead diverts his attention to kidnap Aoshika-san whom Inugami had fallen in love with.